 4. HCT test – Measures hematocrit, the proportion of RBC’s in your blood.
 A low hematocrit count indicates anemia, possibly due to nutritional deficiencies.

 5. MCV test – Measures the average size of your RBC’s (mean corpuscular volume).
 The RBC’s can swell up in response to inflammation, liver disease or even abnormal production problems in the bone marrow.
 This increased MCV often causes them to die off faster, leading to anemia.
 When cells are too small (low MCV), it is often indicative of nutritional deficiencies.

 • Individual White Blood Cell Tests – Segmented neutrophil test, lymphocyte test, monocyte test, eosinophil test and basophil test are all different types of WBC tests.
 These cells are easily depleted by infections or chemical stress, so if these numbers are low, or imbalanced with too many of one type and not enough of another, it usually indicates some type of physical or chemical stress.
-This phenomenon is directly related to immune system deficiency, which we will discuss in more detail in our discussion of the immune system in chapter 19.
+This phenomenon is directly related to immune system deficiency, which we will discuss in more detail in our discussion of the immune system.

 • Platelet test – Platelets are small corpuscles that participate in the blood clotting process.
 Low numbers may indicate bone marrow or autoimmune problems.
 High numbers may indicate poor spleen function.

 • Blood Chemistries – Blood chemistry tests look for different substances normally found in you blood serum.

 Note on Cholesterol Tests (Lipid Profile): There are several different types of lipids (fats) in your blood.
 According to current medical theory, elevated levels may increase your risk of arteriosclerosis, stroke and heart attack.
 However, there are many reasons to be skeptical of these tests.